BrianMGreen2/HIPAA-Ready-Prompt-Validator/README.md

 - PHI fields are masked and restricted.
 - All prompt transmissions are encrypted.
 - Output storage complies with HIPAA.
-- Access limited to authorized clinical roles.
+- Access is limited to authorized clinical roles.

 ## Lifecycle Artifacts